benofbrown/darksouls/DSIII_Low_Death.md

 ### Cathedral of the Deep

 - Kill the two bandits and get the *Paladin's Ashes*.
-- Run to the *Cleansing Chapel* bonfire.
+- Run towards the *Cleansing Chapel* bonfire, but don't open the doors yet.
 - Kill the mobs by the cross and get the *Estus Shard*.
 - Equip the *Torch* ready to use, and go around the side of the cathedral.
 Kill two crystal lizards for two *Twinkling Titanites*.
-- Rest if necessary.
+- Drop down through the window of the *Cleansing Chapel* and open the doors.
+If you have plenty of estus then don't enter yet, otherwise go in and rest.
 - Run through the graveyard, dropping down to the right after a bit, then run past the slow mobs and take out the Grave Warden.
 - Get the *Undead Bone Shard* and soul items.
 - Equip the *Alluring Skulls* and use one near the small room that the thieves jump out of.